graphiti-api/graphiti-api.github.io/cookbooks/without-activerecord.md

 Usage Without ActiveRecord
 ==========================

-Graphiti was build to be used with any ORM or datastore, from PostgreSQL to elasticsearch to `Net::HTTP`.
+Graphiti was built to be used with any ORM or datastore, from PostgreSQL to elasticsearch to `Net::HTTP`.
 In fact, Graphiti itself is tested with Plain Old Ruby Objects (POROs).